 Our Story...

 The Intentional Neighbourhood Consultancy was born from a simple yet powerful belief: safer workplaces create stronger, more prosperous communities.
 Founded by workplace culture expert Bella Ikpasaja, our consultancy emerged from Bella’s deep personal commitment to improving organisational wellbeing and community resilience.
-Inspired by her extensive experience across sectors - including property, finance, creative industries, and community investment - Bella recognised the vital connection between internal culture and external impact.

 Impact on the Sustainable Development Goals 2030